-Tetanus Toxoid: Tetanus is a disease caused by a specific toxin of a bacillus (Clostridium tetani)which usually enters the body through wounds.
+Tetanus Toxoid: Tetanus is a disease caused by a specific toxin of a bacillus (Clostridium tetani) which usually enters the body through wounds.
 It is characterized by spasmodic contractions and rigidity of some or all of the voluntary muscles (especially of the jaw, face and neck).
 The bacteria is found in horse manure.
 The vaccine is very effective and administered once yearly.
-The vaccine is boostered in case of laceration, surgery, or pentrating wounds.
+The vaccine is boostered in case of laceration, surgery, or penetrating wounds.

 Rabies: Rabies is a viral disease that infects the nervous system of mammals.
 It is transmitted through contact with the saliva of infected animals.
-It is 100% fatal.
+It is 100% fatal, and can be transmitted to humans.
 The vaccine is given once yearly and is very effective.